SanukaE/BotBuilder/README.md

 1. Download the latest version of BotBuilder from [BuiltByBit](https://builtbybit.com/resources/botbuilder.59151/?ref=discover) or from [here](https://github.com/SanukaE/BotBuilder/releases).

-2. Upload the `.zip` file to your server's file manager.
+2. Upload the `BotBuilder [v2.x.x].zip` file to your server's file manager.
 Once uploaded, unarchive/unzip that file.
 You can delete that file afterwards.

-3. Set these values for your variables under the Startup category.
+3. Set these values for your variables under the Startup category:

-- MAIN FILE: `build/index.js`
+- Main File: `build/index.js`
+- Start File: `start.sh`

+4. Rename the `.env.template` file & `config.template` folder to `.env` & `config` respectively.

+5. Set the values in the `.env` file & configs in the `config` folder.

+6. Invite your bot to your development & production servers.

 ### 🖥️ On Computer